caseydaly/LabelboxToTFRecord/README.md

     optional arguments:
       -h, --help  show this help message and exit

+#### join.py

+    usage: join.py [-h] outfile infiles [infiles ...]

+    Combine several .tfrecord files into a new one

+    positional arguments:
+      outfile     the name of the output file infiles     files to be combined

+    optional arguments:
+      -h, --help  show this help message and exit

 ## Examples

 Download Labelbox images and convert labels to TFRecord format: